Showing posts with label holidays. Show all posts

 The arts of home by:

-UNA’s Department of human and environmental sciences; are many colors with a woman and her umbrella on top.
+UNA's Department of Human and Environmental Sciences features a multicolored design with a woman and her umbrella at the top.
 The tree was decorated with things that you would find in a home.

-Last, I love to read by WA Threadgill Primary School.
+Last, I love to read at WA Threadgill Primary School.

-Their theme color was multicolor with educational toys, books all over the tree and under the tree.
+Their theme color was multicolored, with educational toys and books scattered throughout the tree and under it.

 They will be on display until December 24, 2008.